sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ## Design (Incremental Pod Installation)

 ### Installation Option and Flags
-Enabling incremental pod installation will be gated by the installation option `use_incremental_installation` that depends on `generate_multiple_pod_projects` also being enabled.
-Installation will raise an exception early on if this condition isn't met.
+Enabling incremental pod installation will be gated by the installation option `incremental_installation` that depends on `generate_multiple_pod_projects` also being enabled.
+Installation will raise an exception in the `PodfileValidator` class if this condition isn't met.

 In addition to the installation option, we will add a new installation flag `--force-full-install` that can be used to ignore the contents of the cache and force a complete installation.